-MONITORING RECORDS 2005-2012
+MONITORING RECORDS 2005-2013

-A total of 46 bird species have been recorded during monitoring (Table 2).
-Twentynine of these species are indigenous, while 17 species are introduced (including mallard/grey duck hybrids).
-Nine of the indigenous species are classified as 'Threatened' or 'At Risk' by Miskelly et al. (2008).
-Of the species recorded previously during the first six years of this study, eight were not recorded in the June 2011 to May 2012 period: Australasian bittern, grey teal, Australasian shoveler, kereru, skylark, dunnock, greenfinch, and eastern rosella.
+A total of 48 bird species have been recorded over the period May 2005 to May 2013 (Table 2).
+Thirty of these species are indigenous, while 18 species are introduced (including mallard/grey duck hybrids).
+Ten of the indigenous species are classified as 'Threatened' or 'At Risk' by Miskelly et al. (2008).
+Royal spoonbill were recorded for the first time in this study in 2012, with one bird recorded in both the October survey at Ōhau Channel delta and the November survey (Plate 1).
+Of the species recorded previously during the first six years of this study, six were not recorded in the June 2012 to May 2013 period: Australasian bittern, feral goose, Australasian shoveler, California quail, kereru, and greenfinch.
 None of these species were commonly recorded in monthly surveys in the two years prior to wall construction.